-Injuries can happen anytime, anywhere – from home or at work to the sports field and beyond.
-And the importance of early, accurate diagnosis followed by effective rehab physio provides the best pathway to a smooth recovery and a return to full function.
+Injuries can happen anytime, anywhere – from home, at work, to the sports field and beyond.
+The importance of early, accurate diagnosis followed by effective Physiotherapy rehab provides the best pathway to a smooth recovery and a return to full function.

 Whether the goal is high level competition, starting a fitness program, or simply playing with the kids, our highly qualified and experienced team here at Remuera Physiotherapy will give you the best treatment and advice to help you on your road to recovery.

-Acute neck pain often involves a combination of joint stiffness and muscle spasms, leading to pain and restricted range of motion.
-It can also cause referred pain into the shoulder blade and arm regions.
+Acute neck pain can occur from a traumatic incident such as a knock during sports or come on suddenly with little warning.
+It often involves a combination of joint stiffness and muscle spasms, leading to pain and restricted range of motion.
+In some cases it can also cause referred pain into the shoulder blade, arm, wrist and hand.
+Physiotherapy helps by identifying the contributing factors and using a combination of hands-on manual therapy, stretches, and exercises to help regain movement, reduce pain, and regain function

 Using a mix of joint mobilisation, massage, and appropriate exercises, we can reduce pain from the source and help you regain movement.

-With a combination of manual therapy, movement retraining, education, and exercises we can alleviate pain and help you regain function.
+With a combination of manual therapy, movement retraining, education, and exercises, physiotherapy can help alleviate pain, improve movement, and regain function.

 Rotator Cuff